 What is the Asian Development Fund?

-The Asian Development Fund (ADF) provides grants to ADB's lower-income developing member countries (DMCs).
+The Asian Development Fund (ADF) provides grants to ADB's poorest and most vulnerable developing member countries (DMCs).
 Established in 1974, the ADF initially provided loans on concessional terms.
-Grants were introduced in 2005, and beginning 2017, with ADB’s concessional lending financed from its ordinary capital resources (OCR), the ADF has become a grant-only operation.
-Activities supported by the ADF promote poverty reduction and improvements in the quality of life in the poorer countries of the Asia and Pacific region.
+Grants were introduced in 2005, and beginning 2017, with ADB’s concessional lending financed from its ordinary capital resources (OCR), the ADF has become a grant-only facility.

 How is ADF funded?

-Australia; Austria; Brunei Darussalam; Canada; China, People’s Republic of; Denmark; Finland; France; Germany; Hong Kong, China; India; Indonesia; Ireland; Italy; Japan; Kazakhstan; Korea, Republic of; Luxembourg; Malaysia; The Netherlands; New Zealand; Norway; Portugal; Singapore; Spain; Sweden; Switzerland; Taipei,China; Thailand; Turkey; United Kingdom; United States
+Australia; Austria; Azerbaijan, Brunei Darussalam; Canada; China, People’s Republic of; Finland; France; Germany; Hong Kong, China; India; Indonesia; Ireland; Italy; Japan; Kazakhstan; Korea, Republic of; Luxembourg; Malaysia; The Netherlands; New Zealand; Norway; Philippines, Portugal; Singapore; Spain; Sweden; Switzerland; Taipei,China; Thailand; Turkey; United Kingdom; United States.

-Currently, 18 DMCs are classified as concessional assistance only, 15 of which are eligible for ADF grants: Afghanistan, Cambodia, Kiribati, Kyrgyz Republic, Maldives, Marshall Islands, Federated States of Micronesia, Nauru, Nepal, Samoa, Solomon Islands, Tajikistan, Tonga, Tuvalu, and Vanuatu.
+Among group A countries, 13 DMCs are ADF countries and are accessing grant country allocations: Afghanistan, Kiribati, Kyrgyz Republic, Maldives, Marshall Islands, Federated States of Micronesia, Nauru, Samoa, Solomon Islands, Tajikistan, Tonga, Tuvalu, and Vanuatu.

 How are ADF resources utilized?

 ADF-financed operations serve many of the economic, strategic, and humanitarian interests of contributing members in a cost-effective manner.
-No other multilateral fund is as directly and broadly involved in the economic and social development of poor and less creditworthy countries in Asia and the Pacific.
+No other multilateral fund is as directly and broadly involved in the economic and social development of the poorest and most vulnerable countries in Asia and the Pacific.

-ADB member countries see ADF financing as important for achieving ADB's vision of a region free from poverty.
+ADB member countries see ADF financing as important for achieving ADB's vision of “Achieving a Prosperous, Inclusive, Resilient, and Sustainable Asia and the Pacific” as presented in Strategy 2030.
 In support of this overarching objective, ADF financing is used to support development projects and programs that include: